-Matthew Mott, who enters his fourth year as head coach in 2013, was named the second women's soccer head coach in Ole Miss history on May 10, 2010.
+Matthew Mott, who enters his fifth year as head coach in 2014, was named the second women's soccer head coach in Ole Miss history on May 10, 2010.

 In his third season at the helm of the program, Mott continued to move the program forward with a return to the SEC Tournament as Ole Miss made its first tournament appearance since 2009 and advanced to the quarterfinals with a shutout victory over LSU in the opening round.
 The shutout victory was one of eight for the Rebels on the season.

 The squad posted an 8-0 start to the season, the best in program history, and included a stretch of four consecutive shutout wins and 483 minutes of shutout soccer to also set a school record for consecutive shutout minutes by the Rebels.